yw0nam/Adaspeech/README.md

 <img src="figures/mels.png" width=900>

+# Note

+The conditional layer normalization is implemented in this repository.
+But, i haven't implemented adaptation of pre-trained models on new datasets, which is a key part of adaspeech.

 # References
 - [AdaSpeech: Adaptive Text to Speech for Custom Voice](https://arxiv.org/abs/2103.00993), Mingjian Chen, *et al*.
 - [ming024's FastSpeech2 implementation](https://github.com/ming024/FastSpeech2)